 Types of Trusts in the UK

-For more details on funding a trust, check our guide on how to fund a trust in the UK.
+For more details on transferring assets into a trust, see our guide on how to fund a trust in the UK.

 Benefits of Setting Up a Trust

-By understanding the different types of trusts and their benefits, families can make better estate planning choices.
+By understanding the different types of trusts and their benefits, families can make informed estate planning decisions that protect wealth across generations.

 Why Set Up a Trust?